klehmann/domino-jna/README.md

 ### Maven build

 **Windows:**
-To build against the IBM Notes Client on Windows, make sure you use a 32 bit JDK (e.g. 1.8) and use this command:
+To build against the IBM Notes Client on Windows, make sure you use a 32 bit JDK (e.g. 1.8) and use this command in the "domino-jna" directory:

 ```
 mvn -DJVMPARAMS= -DDOMINODIR="C:\Program Files (x86)\IBM\Notes" -DNOTESINI="C:\Program Files (x86)\IBM\Notes\Notes.ini" clean install